How Asimov was right and wrong about social prediction

 • It isn’t a whole science like physics, developing as a conversation between the hypotheses of theory and deductions of experiments, but strictly theoretical, like math.

-• And last, psychohistory is a tool of the elites and carefully stewarded by a technocratic priesthood. (eventually a literal one)
+• And last, psychohistory is a tool of the elites carefully stewarded by a technocratic priesthood. (eventually literal priests that are literal technocrats)

 Among my colleagues today, many were heavily influenced by the Foundation books.
 Though they may publicly call themselves “computational social scientists”, “quantitative behavioral scientists”, “complexity scholars”, or even “econophysicists”, many consider themselves early psychohistorians.
-And I don’t fault them for it.
+I like to think so too.
 As the physical and mathematical influences on social science grow, it is clear that there are predictabilities in human dynamics, even some laws.
 Yes, everything affects everything in ways that simple models can’t possibly capture, but some things affect everything more than others, and by focusing on the few key variables that certain systems surface, scientists can predict the statistics of collective emotions, collective memory, collective problem solving, role specialization, and countless other social phenomena.

 The predictions